 Couples counselling (or couples therapy and marriage counselling as it can also be known) presents its own challenges for the counsellor.
 When a couple has reached crisis point it can initially be hard for them to even listen to their partner’s opinion or viewpoint.
 Equally if one partner is, unlike their spouse, unwilling or reluctant to open up and share their feelings it takes a skilled counsellor to accommodate such scenarios.

 But these challenges are often what make the counselling experience, from my perspective, the most rewarding aspect of the profession.
 Helping an individual to open up and start to work through their problems, or getting a warring couple to begin working peacefully and positively towards a better future make the many years of training and self-development so worthwhile.

 Counselling and support

 The Spark Counselling provides individual counselling, couples counselling, marriage counselling and family counselling across Scotland.
-Talk to us about counselling options free on 0808 802 0050 or e-mail The Spark.
+To talk to us about counselling options contact us here.

-The Spark Counselling offers face-to-face appointments, telephone appointments and online chat services.
+The Spark Counselling offers face-to-face, telephone and online video call appointments.

 You can find out more about The Spark Counselling here